-In my blog I share my learning curve about the 'new social learning'.
-I started with a focus on communities of practice, but there are many new forms of social learning emerging.
-I share personal experiences, articles and cases
+In my blog I share about learning design with technology, blended learning & knowmad learning.
+I started with a focus on communities of practice.
+I share personal experiences, articles and cases.

 this is a test to blog by mobile phone from tamale.
 No more technical bandwith excuses not to blog in ghana... )